foxbenjaminfox/vue-async-computed/README.md

 // This will display a loading message every time the posts are updated:
 // <div v-if="$asyncComputed.posts.updating"> (Re)loading posts </div>

-// If you only want to display the message the first times the posts load, you can use the fact that the default value is null:
+// If you only want to display the message the first time the posts load, you can use the fact that the default value is null:
 // <div v-if="$asyncComputed.posts.updating && posts === null"> Loading posts </div>

 // You can display an error message if loading the posts failed.